An

 took a bite out of me on the 2nd or 3rd day but the wonder-drug Imodium helped limit this to just one day… whew!

 My Granny passed away peacefully in April at the age of 97.
-We flew in from home and after a brief funeral ceremony, she was cremated with 40 of her family in attendance & everyone then gathered together at Doug's farm for a couple of hours later to reflect on things
+We flew in from home & after a brief funeral ceremony, she was cremated with 40 of her family in attendance & everyone then gathered together at Doug's farm for a couple of hours later to reflect on things

 Our favorite summer break was a long weekend in the